muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 The current bridge should be interpreted as:

 > a first formal and evidence-backed extension layer
-> not as a universal end-state atlas
+> not as a universal end-state Atlas

 This sentence is part of the freeze.